 - After you have created your group message and added your text, select the “Use secondary number” option on the bottom, right hand corner of your message (this might be checked for you already).

 2. Make sure that the number you are sending from is the same number you have your secondary numbers attached to.
 You can switch between numbers in the “Sending As” drop down menu.

 3. Choose to schedule your text or send it right away.

 If you need to know where to find your secondary numbers, you can find them under your "My Profile", then under "Numbers".
 They will be listed as secondary numbers below the primary number.

 You can also find a list of the secondary numbers by clicking the drop down box in the upper left corner of the screen.
 It is listed as the "secondary" number.

-Sending messages to a large amount of people has just gotten faster, more efficient, and we are still able to prevent your number from being flagged by the carrier.
+Sending messages to a large amount of people has just gotten faster, more efficient, and we are still able to help prevent your number from being flagged by the carrier.